kyushu/kyunet/README.md

 # kyunet
-neural network network framework
+Implement a neural network framework from scratch for understanding.

-the reference: jnbraun/bcnn, ncnn, keras, MXNet, nnabla